Washington DC Inmate Records

 How to Perform a Washington DC Prison Inmate Search

 The DC DOC maintains the records of all inmates incarcerated in the correctional facilities and housed in private halfway houses listed above.
-Therefore, anyone that wants to perform a Washington DC prison inmate search must contact the Department's Records Office at (202) 523-7060.
+Therefore, anyone who wants to perform a Washington DC prison inmate search must contact the Department's Records Office at (202) 523-7060.
 In addition, individuals who have been crime victims can perform an inmate lookup using VINE (Victim Information & Notification Everyday).
 The following information is required to search the VINELink:

 - Inmate ID Number